juanpc2018/-SOLVED-Very-Large-HDD-on-Linux-USB3.0-mass-storage-Problem/README.md

 usually external enclosures with ASMedia USB SATA controller.

 Manual Solution:
-unplug the usb cable with HDD turned-on, and plug again to PC. that will detect the Very Large USB HDD.
+unplug the usb cable with HDD turned-on, and plug again. that will detect the Very Large USB HDD.

 Proper Automatic Permanent solution: